markmoxon/elite-a-source-code-bbc-micro/README.md

 make build verify
 ```

 The Python script `crc32.py` does the actual verification, and shows the checksums and file sizes of both sets of files, alongside each other, and with a Match column that flags any discrepancies.
-If you are building an unencrypted set of files then there will be lots of differences, while the encrypted files should match.

 The binaries in the `extracted` folder were taken straight from Angus Duggan's original source discs, while those in the `output` folder are produced by the build process.
 For example, if you don't make any changes to the code and build the project with `make build verify`, then this is the output of the verification process: